frederic-perez/AmE-dictionary/data/idioms.md

 __affirmative action__
 __against oll odds__ Even though something seems completely impossible.
 __against the clock__ :two: Rushed and short on time.
+__aha moment__ An instant at which the solution to a problem becomes clear.
 __ahead of the curve__ :five::hammer:
 __ahead of time__ :two::hammer: _A day ahead of time._ _I apology ahead of time._
 __ahead of__ _Energy talks look likely this week, ahead of the Monday deadline._